Bristol-Cyber-Security-Group/testbed-os/docs-mdbook/src/welcome.md

 ## Uninstallation

-You should tear down any test cases before uninstalling the testbed, see :ref:`orchestration <orchestration/index:orchestration>` for more information on how to tear down a test case.
+You should tear down any test cases before uninstalling the testbed, see [orchestration](orchestration.md) for more information on how to tear down a test case.

-If you want to the testbed (assuming all vms and networking components have been destroyed), you can use the ``tear-down.sh`` script in the root of the testbed-or repo to remove the kvm-compose binary and python code+environments originally installed via setup.sh.
+If you want to the testbed (assuming all vms and networking components have been destroyed), you can use the `tear-down.sh` script in the root of the testbed-or repo to remove the kvm-compose binary and python code+environments originally installed via setup.sh.

 ## Further Details and Documentation